da-nrw/DNSCore/ContentBroker/src/main/markdown/metadata_specification.md

 2. The [METS] file must be on the top level of the directory structure, i.e. directly below the data folder.
 3. There must be only one [METS] file.
 Packages with more than one will get rejected and the user gets informed.
 4. The [subfolder] and [somefile*.xyz] placeholders are files and folders placed in an arbitrary manner by the user.

+### structural metadata

+From within the file section the descriptive metadata is referenced.
+The attribute xlink:href must point to the relative (from the data path) path of a file.

+Files can be grouped, but then only one group gets evaluated.
+If there is more than one group, the group marked with USE="DEFAULT" is used.

+The physical and logical structure within the structMap is optional, but is processed when the attributes TYPE="LOGICAL" or TYPE="PHYSICAL" are present.

+### descriptive metadata

 ## EAD - with METS